MC 121 Audio Production Basics (3)

 MCG 521 Advanced Directing (3)

 This advanced directing course will be challenge students to hone their aesthetic and storytelling skills through the creation of a project.
 In addition, the course will examine advanced camera, storytelling, and actor coaching techniques.
-Prerequisites: MC 341 or MCG 541.
+Prerequisites: MCG 511.
 Fee.

 DSG 621 Master Storytellers Seminar (3)